sphinx-software/fusion-docs/README.md

 This Framework is under developement.

-We hope that the first release will come out in the **beginning of March, 2018**.
+We hope that the first release will come out by the **end of March, 2018**.

 Stay tunned!